 And since you don’t get distracted, you don’t fall into traps.

-For instance, often people get addicted to bad stuff because they have a void in their life.
+For instance, people often get addicted to bad stuff because they have a void in their lives.

 They don’t find any meaning, so they catch bad habits.

 Which further makes them fall deeper down the hell of suffering.

 And as they fall deep down, they get things to worry about.

 They start self-pitying.

 They become so weak that they don’t feel like living at all.